bahrus/be-observant/README.md

 <mood-stone enh-🔭='of @name and @food and set sentenceProp to `${0} eats ${1}`.'>

-5. Object Assignment [Untested]
+5. Object Assignment [TODO]

 <mood-stone
     enh-🔭='of @name and @food and set myObjectProp to {}.'>

-## Observing a single remote endpoint and applying a simple mapping to the value
+## Observing a single remote endpoint and applying a simple mapping to the value [TODO]

 ```html
 <input type=checkbox name=isHappy>